Karimashraf01/Face-Mask-Detection-using-MobilenetV2/README.md

 </p>

 ## Model Architecture
-The model consist of the pretrained network of __MobileNetV2__ and adding two layers:
+The model consist of the pretrained network of __MobileNetV2__ with adding two extra layers to be trained on our data:
 - Flatten Layer
 - Dense layer with 2 neuron; one for each class with activation function of __Softmax_

-The model Takes __RGB__ images with shape of __(1,128,128,3)__ and gives out An vector of two Values, The First value indicates the confidence of the predication of wearing a mask.
-And the second Value indicates the confidence of not wearing a mask.
+The model Takes __RGB__ images with shape of __(1,128,128,3)__ and gives out A __Vector__ of two Values.
+The First value indicates the confidence of the predication of wearing a mask.
+And the Second Value indicates the confidence of not wearing a mask.

-Due to using __Softmax__ Function the sum of the two Values equal to one.
+Due to using __Softmax__ Function the sum of the two Values equals to one.
 ### MobileNetV2
 <p align="center">
   <img  src="https://github.com/Karimashraf01/Face-Mask-Detection-using-MobilenetV2/blob/master/img_readme/mobilenetv2.jpg">